-No trip to Fort William is complete without a few hikes.
+No trip to Fort William with kids is complete without a few hikes.
 With Ben Nevis towering above the town, you should really try to conquer it, if you can!

 Did you know that Ben Nevis is an imploded volcano?
 You can best see this from aerial photos which show the rim of the crater.
 If you stop off at the Visitor’s Center in town, you can see a 3D aerial model of it too.

 The hike up to Ben Nevis via the Pony Route is well pathed but long and arduous and usually, in summer there are thousands of others doing it.
 If the visibility is poor, you might see nothing of the view and be surrounded entirely by clouds.
 We think this route is a bit boring and underwhelming but it is suitable for kids over the age of 7/8 or younger if they’re used to hiking.

 If you have children older than 12 years (good at instructions & used to scrambling), you might consider hiring a local guide and scrambling the north face of Ben Nevis.
 This is an exciting route and includes crossing a river and traversing a gully.
 This route will take around 6-8 hours to complete.